onurhan1337/kevi/README.md

 The project follows a modular middleware-based architecture:

-- **src/middleware/auth.ts**: Handles RBAC logic and Origin enforcement.
-- **src/middleware/init.ts**: Manages global context, service lookup, and CORS.
+- **src/middleware/**: Custom auth and initialization logic.
 - **src/routes/kv.ts**: Core CRUD logic for Key-Value operations.
+- **src/config.ts**: The "Brain" of the project where you define your services.
-- **src/test/**: Integration tests and environment mocks.
+- **src/test/**: Pre-configured integration tests to ensure your changes don't break the API.
-- **src/types/**: Centralized TypeScript interface definitions.
-- **src/config.ts**: Service registry where tokens and permissions are defined.
-- **src/index.ts**: Application entry point and route orchestration.

 ## Tech Stack